-The 40% target corresponds to France’s intended nationally-determined contribution submitted in compliance with the Paris Agreement.
-The CCC mandate therefore implied a peculiar commitment structure: in so delegating the definition of France’s contribution to the citizens, the government was offering some guarantees that it would follow up on their recommendations – provided it deemed them up to the target.
-Otherwise, by not endorsing the citizens’ measures, the government would effectively be defecting on the Paris Agreement.
+The 40% target corresponded at the time to France’s intended nationally-determined contribution submitted in compliance with the Paris Agreement.
+The emphasis on social justice was meant to overcome the shortcomings that had led to the Gilets jaunes crisis.

 Structure

 At the Prime Minister’s request, two committees were set up to organize and scrutinize the work of the citizens – a governance committee and a college of guarantors.
-Bringing together “the Ministry of the Ecological Transition and Solidarity, personalities qualified in the field of ecology, participatory democracy and economic and social issues, and representatives of the Citizens’ Convention,” the governance committee was provided with “autonomy of decision in the accomplishment of [the following] missions (…): to ensure the steering of the convention, to support it in setting up the agenda, to supervise its implementation, to define its rules of procedure and its working methods, [and provide] technical and legal support to ensure legal transcription of the proposals.”
+Bringing together representatives from various organizations, the governance committee was tasked with setting up the agenda, defining procedures, supervising the process and providing legal and technical support (cf. Appendix C).
 In effect, the Prime Minister nominated two think tank representatives, Thierry Pech and Laurence Tubiana, as co-chairs of the governance committee; they in turn appointed thirteen fellows from various organizations (think tanks, unions, businesses, academia).
 The governance committee further included a chair of two citizens rotating between sessions.
-The governance committee delegated the support for legal transcription of the proposals to two spin-off groups: a technical advisory group of 19 experts with different backgrounds – policy, business, economics, sociology – and a legal advisory group of six experts.
-The latter, to our knowledge unprecedented in other citizens’ assemblies, was to help the citizens formulate their proposals in “juridically sound” terms, a prerequisite for them being endorsed “without filter” by the President of the Republic.
+The governance committee further appointed two spin-off groups: a technical advisory group of 19 experts with different backgrounds – policy, business, economics, sociology – and a legal advisory group of six experts.
+The latter was to provide support for the legal transcription of the proposals, a prerequisite for them being followed up “without filter” by the President of the Republic.
+To our knowledge, such legal support has no precedent in other citizens’ assemblies.

 The participating citizens were selected in August and September 2019.
 From an initial pool of 300,000 randomly generated phone numbers, contact was made with 11,400 people to survey their socio-economic characteristics and their willingness to participate.
-Among the respondents expressing willingness to participate, 190 were selected so as to fulfill quotas based on age, gender, education level, geographic origin, settlement (urban versus rural) and type of job (if any).
-Of the 190 candidate participants, 178 were formally invited to participate; among those, 104 effectively participated in all sessions, 56 participated in some but not all sessions, 10 never showed up and eight dropped out along the way.
-The number of citizens that were ultimately considered officials participants is 160.
+Among the positive respondents, 190 were selected so as to fulfill quotas based on age, gender, education level, geographic origin, settlement (urban versus rural) and type of job (if any).
+Importantly, unlike in other citizens’ assemblies (e.g., CAUK), attitudes toward climate change were not part of the selection criteria.
+Of the 190 candidate participants, 178 were effectively summoned, of which 104 effectively participated in all sessions, 56 participated in some but not all sessions, 10 never showed up and eight dropped out along the way.
+The number of citizens that were ultimately considered official participants is 159.
 The composition of the Convention is provided in Table 1.
-Participants received a daily compensation of 84€ (hence €1,462 over the whole course of events), plus specific benefits for child care and lost income.

 The question naturally arises as to the degree to which the selected participants are representative of the general population based on a broader set of criteria.
 As it turns out, the views expressed in questionnaires by participants on general issues such as education and political leanings match fairly well those expressed by 1,003 representative respondents surveyed in an external study (Fabre et al., 2021).
 The key difference is a more pronounced concern for climate change in the Convention sample.
-Since participation was voluntary and selection ignored attitudes towards climate change, such a bias could not be avoided.
+Since participation was voluntary and selection ignored attitudes toward climate change, such a bias could not be avoided.